-In the following article I will attempt to cover the most important aspects of your sauna purchase and I will start with the one topic that every other online buying guide fails cover.
+In the following article, I will attempt to cover the most important aspects of your sauna purchase and I will start with the one topic that every other online buying guide fails to cover.

 One of the most important parts of your purchase is often overlooked by most buyers.
 How is your sauna shipped?
 How are you going to receive it?

 Does the company you are buying from provide Lift gate Service?
 If they don’t, it is common that damage can occur during delivery.
 The reason, if the truck is not equipped with a lift gate then the palletized sauna must be broken down and slid off the back of the truck.
 Often these boxes can be dropped and damage will occur.